monome/docs/norns/study-0.md

 softcut.rate(1,numbers[pos]/8)
 ```

+save and try it out!

-save and try! since the rate jumps are very large the result is substantial. let's try making it more subtle:
+since the rate jumps are very large the result is substantial. let's try making it more subtle:

 ```lua
 softcut.rate(1,1+(numbers[pos]/64))